artbin/dlog/ADVANCED_FEATURES.md

 ### Universal Pattern: Distributed Coordinators via Snowflake IDs

-**The principle is simple:** Any coordinator that assigns IDs can be distributed using Snowflake IDs + Sparse Append Counter.
+**The principle is simple:** Any coordinator that assigns IDs can be distributed using Snowflake IDs + Obelisk Sequencer.

 ```
 ┌──────────────────────────────────────────────────────────────┐